aetheric-oss/svc-scheduler/README.md

 ### Formatting

 The Arrow docker image has some formatting tools installed which can fix your code formatting for you.
 Using the Makefile, you can easily run the formatters on your code.
-Make sure to commit your code before running these commands, as they might not always result in a desired outcome.
+Make sure to commit your code before running these commands, as they might not always result in the desired outcome.

 ```bash
 # Format TOML files